 Each and every time I return, I am drawn to the music and people and food and shopping and in my dreams, I wish I could move my family there.
 To a farmhouse, just outside the city.
 Nashville, thank you….for making me feel loved.
 And, most of all, making me feel at home!

 “And, knowing how many dreams are floating around these bars gives me chills.
 I could sit and listen to them for hours.”

-What to do: Go honkey tonkin’ on Broadway, Centennial Park, tour the Ryman, catch a show at The Blue Bird Cafe, take a walk on the pedestrian bridge to get a great view of the Nashville skyline, visit Vanderbilt campus (its beautiful), Country Music Hall of Fame, Grand Ol Opry, take a trolly ride, spending on when you go, you catch a Tennessee Titans game, Predators game at the Bridgestone Arena or a watch the Nashville Sounds (minor league baseball team).
+What to do: Go honkey tonkin’ on Broadway, Centennial Park, tour the Ryman, catch a show at The Blue Bird Cafe, take a walk on the pedestrian bridge to get a great view of the Nashville skyline, visit Vanderbilt campus (its beautiful), Country Music Hall of Fame, Grand Ol Opry, take a trolly ride, depending on when you go, you could catch a Tennessee Titans game, Predators game at the Bridgestone Arena or a watch the Nashville Sounds (minor league baseball team).
 The Rock n Rock Marathon and Half Marathon take place every April!

 Where to shop: Super cute boutiques on 12 South (Imogene + Willie, Draper James, etc); The Gulch, Hillsboro Village (LOVE Tribe Kelley’s new shop)